OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-11.md

 But Moses replied, “Are you concerned on my behalf?
 I wish that all the Lord’s people were prophets and that the Lord would put his Spirit on them!”

 ## Numbers 11:30
-Then Moses and the elders of Israel returned to the camp.
+Afterwards, Moses and the elders of Israel returned to the camp.

 ## Numbers 11:31
 A wind went out from the Lord and brought quail from the sea, and let them fall beside the camp, about a day’s journey on this side and a day’s journey on the other side, all around the camp, about two cubits deep on the ground.